You are here

 Remote Access to MSI Systems

-There are a variety of methods available to connect to MSI systems: SSH, NX, VNC and Citrix Receiver.
-The first two apply to our generally available Lab Queue nodes as well as our HPC systems.
-The third is limited to GPUT nodes, and the last applies only to Windows systems.
+There are a variety of methods available to connect to MSI systems: SSH, VNC (via NICE), NX, and Citrix Receiver.
+The first three apply to our generally available Lab Queue nodes as well as our HPC systems.
+The last applies only to Windows systems.
 Please note that we no longer allow direct access to machines in the SDVL, CGL, BSCL or BMSDL.

 On a Mac or Linux system, accessing our lab queue is as simple as (in a terminal):